chrisbartoloburlo/cots-artefact/README.md

 1. the OpenAPI specification of the SUT, which is typically available as part of the REST APIs and documentation of the SUT itself;
 2. the COpenAPI model; and
-3. optionally, a “preamble” Scala file containing auxiliary definitions (e.g., functions that check assertions, or custom generators to produce randomised inputs for the SUT).
+3. optionally, a preamble Scala file containing auxiliary definitions (e.g., functions that check assertions, or custom generators to produce randomised inputs for the SUT).

 COTS takes as input the COpenAPI model and the optional preamble, and generates the Scala source code of an executable test driver that interacts with the SUT according to the model.
 The test driver, in turn, interacts with the REST API exposed by the SUT by using a Scala API which is auto-generated from the provided OpenAPI specification, using the open-source tool [OpenAPI Generator](https://github.com/chrisbartoloburlo/openapi-generator).
 When the test driver runs, it invokes such Scala API methods to send HTTP requests to the SUT, and to receive and parse its responses; the model determines which requests are sent (and in what order) by the test driver, and which responses are expected.